 One caveat needs to be mentioned here.
 As discussed, there is a distinction to be drawn both between production and reproduction costs and between authorised and unauthorised reproduction.
-The move to digital reduces the both of all of these costs - formally, in a digital environment, there is a high degree of correlation between the reproduction costs of 'originals' and 'copies'.
+The move to a digital environment reduces both of of these types of costs - formally, there is a high degree of correlation between the changes in the costs of producing 'originals' and 'copies'.
 As a variety of authors have pointed out, a reduction in the cost of making 'copies', that is in the cost of unauthorised reproduction, may or may not necessitate an increase in the optimal level of protection - see e.g. (Johnson, 1985), (Novos and Waldman, 1984), Liebowitz (1985) and Peitz and Waelbroeck (2006).
 Our result, by contrast, deals with the case of a reduction in costs related to 'originals' as well as a technological change that reduces the costs of both 'originals' and 'copies'.

-The second result, that optimal protection falls over time, has profound implications for policy.
+The second result, that optimal protection falls over time, also has importance for policy.
 In most systems of law, it is extremely difficult to remove or diminish rights once they have been granted.
 Thus, once a given level of protection has been awarded it will be all but impossible to reduce it.
-However, according to our result, the optimal level of protection will decline over time.
-This being the case, a prudent policy-maker will need to set initial level of protection not at its optimum level but below it - perhaps well below it.
+However, according to our result, the optimal level of protection will decline over time (as the amount of work available grows).
+This being the case, a prudent policy-maker faced with uncertainty would want to be especially careful about increasing the level of copyright.

 Finally, in the last section of the paper we turn to the specific case of copyright 'term' - that is, the length or duration of the copyright.
 Building on the framework already developed we derive a single simple equation which defines optimal copyright term as a function of the key exogenous variables: the discount rate, the rate of 'cultural decay', the supply function for creative work and the associated welfare (and deadweight-loss) associated with new works.
-Combining this with empirical data we are able to provide one of the first properly theoretically and empirically grounded estimates of optimal copyright term.
+Combining this with empirical data we are able to provide one of the first properly theoretically and empirically grounded estimates of optimal copyright term.2

-&lt;sup>2As Png (2006) notes, there is a lack of empirical work on copyright generally.
+$^{^{2}}$ As Png (2006) notes, there is a lack of empirical work on copyright generally.
 Existing estimates of optimal term are very sparse.
 Boldrin and Levine (2005) calibrate a macro-oriented model and derive a figure of 7 years for optimal term in the United States.
 (Akerlof et al., 2002) in an examination of the US Copyright Term Extension Act argue, simply on the basis of the discount rate, that a term of life plus seventy years must be too long.
 By constrast, Liebowitz and Margolis (2005), argue that the current US term of life plus 70 years might not be too long - though they too do not provide an explicit model.